Marketcircle/AXElements/README.markdown

 ## Test Suite

+Before starting development on your machine, you should run the test suite and make sure things are kosher.
 The nature of this library requires that the tests take over your computer while they run.
-The tests aren't programmed to do anything destructive, but if you interfere with them something could go wrong.
+The tests aren't programmed to do anything destructive, but if you interfere with them then something could go wrong.

+To run the tests you simply need to run the `test` task:

+    macrake test

-First you need to build the test fixture, which you can do by running `macrake fixture`.
-Then you can run the tests by running `macrake test`.
-NOTE: some tests are dependent on Accessibility features that are new in OS X Lion and those tests will fail on OS X Snow Leopard.
+__NOTE__: some tests are dependent on Accessibility features that are new in OS X Lion and those tests will fail on OS X Snow Leopard.

+Benchmarks are also included as part of the test suite, but they are disabled by default.
+In order to enable them you need to set the `BENCH` environment variable:

+    BENCH=1 macrake test

 ## Road Map